Huntington County Community School Corporation: Elementary schools

 Roanoke Elementary School is located in Roanoke, Indiana in Huntington County.
 The enrollment for 2018-19 was 418 students.
 The school's principal is Mrs. Jami Craft.

 Salamonie School is located in Warren, Indiana in Huntington County.
 The school had an attendance of 297 students during the 2018–19 school year.
 The principal of the school is Mrs. Dawn Collins.

 Salamonie School was formerly a K-8 building until fall 2011, when it became solely a K-5.
 Since 2018, both Lancaster Elementary School and Northwest Elementary School have been closed.

 Middle schools

 The two middle schools in HCCSC include Crestview Middle School and Riverview Middle School.

 Crestview Middle School serves as the junior high school for the northern part of Huntington County.
 During the 2018–19 school year the enrollment was 640 students.
 It is rated a "B" school by the state of Indiana.
-The principal of the school is Mr. Chuck Werth.
-The assistant principal is Mr. Jeremy Willson.
+The principal of the school is Mrs. Rachel Yarger..
+The assistant principal is Mr.Randall Hawkins.

 Riverview Middle School is the junior high school that serves the southern part of Huntington County.
 581 students were enrolled during the 2018–19 school year.
 The principal is Mr. James Bragg, and the assistant principal is Mrs. Jaymee Wappas It is rated an "A" school by the state of Indiana.